 Credits, 1 sem. hr.
-Corequisite/Prerequisite NUR 324 and Admission to nursing program Provides an overview of basic economic concepts and political issues related to the provision of health care in a global setting.
+Prerequisite(s): NUR 324 and Admission to nursing program

+Provides an overview of basic economic concepts and political issues related to the provision of health care in a global setting.

-NUR 404 - Health Care Informatics
+NUR 404 - Health Care Informatics - RN